Welcome to today's edition of the Rush 24-7 podcast.

 One you've heard a lot about, one you've heard nothing about.

-We're gonna change that today.
+We're going to change that today.

 I want to talk about Walmart, the border, government horror stories.

-By the way, in this hour, too, a special emphasis on uh Russia's new Adopt a Soldier program.
+By the way, in this hour, too, a special emphasis on Russia's new Adopt a Soldier program.

-Now look, uh, here's the idea.
+Now, look, here's the idea.

-Matching givers of a Rush 24-7 Limbaugh letter combo subscription with our Armed Forces members, our warriors stationed worldwide.
+Matching givers of a Rush 24-7 Limbaugh Letter combo subscription with our Armed Forces members, our warriors, stationed worldwide.

-Now, if you're a active duty member of the U.S. military anywhere in the world, uh come to the Rush Limbaugh.com page there and sign up for a subscription donated by one of our listeners.
+Now, if you're an active duty member of the U.S. military anywhere in the world, come to the RushLimbaugh.com page there and sign up for a subscription donated by one of our listeners.

 So there you go.

-Now, uh uh this has been mentioned a couple of times apparently this weekend is and has been overwhelming response at Rush Limbaugh.com.
+Now, this has been mentioned a couple of times, apparently, this week, and has been overwhelming response at RushLimbaugh.com.

-So again, for those of you who have gone in there to sponsor uh a warrior to the combo com uh subscription combination here of uh Rush Limbaugh Letter, the Limbaugh Letter, and the Rush 24-7 program.
+So again, for those of you who have gone in there to sponsor a warrior to the combo subscription combination here of Rush Limbaugh letter, the Limbaugh Letter, and the Rush 24-7 program, we want to tell you this is a great, great thing to do.

-So details at the top of the homepage there at Rush Limbaugh.com on the right hand side.
+So details at the top of the homepage there at rushlimbaugh.com on the right-hand side.

 And whether you want to give a gift or receive one.

-For all three hours, we get this one hour.
+We get this one hour.

-First time, I don't know, it was the first time out of Nashville, first time in New York, usually in Nashville, and uh some uh award winners that uh you know you don't think of New York as a country western, country music kind of place.
+First time, I don't know, it was first time out of Nashville, first time in New York, usually in Nashville.

 I bet they have a Spanish language station.